What’s Hot And What’s Not in the 2019 GMC Lineup

 The GMC division has always relied on platform sharing with the General Motors’ volume brand Chevrolet.
 This model remains in place today as the GMC soars towards new heights.
 Unlike the Chevy whose lineup offers a vehicle from almost every segment imaginable, the GMC relies mostly on trucks and utility vehicles to survive.
 In recent years they’ve expanded to the increasingly popular crossover segment which complements their traditional lineup of body-on-frame SUVs.
 The GMC brand has marketed a total of 560,687 vehicles in the U.S. and additional 99,508 units in Canada during 2017.
 This is one of the best years in the automaker’s history which is now well on its way to reach the 2004 production when the brand sold 581,684 in the U.S. alone.
 What’s more, the GM division’s luxury Denali lineup amounted to 29 percent of total sales during 2017.
 The 2019 GMC lineup will sport no additions, but we’ll dissect it regardless.

 The biggest news for the GMC in 2019 is the all-new Sierra 1500 half-ton full-size truck.
 Like its Chevrolet Silverado 1500 sibling, the Sierra 1500 too has slightly grown in size while simultaneously shedding some weight in the process.
 Moreover, the GMC version of the General Motors’ full-size truck offers something its Chevy sibling won’t, but more on that later.
-The rest of the 2019 GMC lineup is mostly carried over, although both of GMC crossover SUVs have been revamped recently, while the current-generation full-size Yukon SUV and mid-size Canyon pickup trace their roots to MY 2015.
+The rest of the GMC lineup for MY 2019 is mostly carried over, although both of GMC crossover SUVs have been revamped recently, while the current-generation full-size Yukon SUV and mid-size Canyon pickup trace their roots to MY 2015.
 Last but not least, a large chunk of the GMC sales falls on the Savana passenger and cargo vans.
 The Savana vans found 29,679 new owners in 2017 which is a staggering 44 percent increase compared to 2016.
-Here’s what the 2019 GMC models have to offer.
+Here’s what the new GMC models have to offer in 2019.

 What’s Hot In the New 2019 GMC Lineup